akemin-dayo/AppSync/redditpost.md

 * Added support for the `SignerType` key to ASU's fake codesigning info dictionary, which is required by iOS 15 and above in order to successfully install fakesigned applications.

+* AppSync Unified now declares all fakesigned apps as originating from the App Store.

 * Made multiple improvements to the package installation flow.
 The `CFUserNotification` now no longer blocks the main thread, and is now only ever shown if the user is installing the package from an actual APT GUI frontend that implements the `${CYDIA}` environment variable (such as Cydia, Zebra, or Sileo).

 * Changed package ID to `ai.akemi.appsyncunified`.